 Fortunately, most hiring managers understand this when hiring an intern.
-I recently decided to hire an intern and posted a job on indeed.com.
+You don’t necessarily have to have the right experience but you do have to still use branding strategy to stand out from hundreds of applicants.
+Having hired interns myself, I thought I’d share my hiring manager experience.
 As someone who advises on career strategy, resumes and cover letters at all levels, my expectations were pretty basic.
 After all, an intern has access to college career services and a plethora of online resources.
 However, I was surprised at what came back when the applications started rolling in.

 I received a steady flow of applications – a welcome sight initially.
-However, after scanning the applications resumes and cover letters it became quite clear that generic applications were alive and well and hitting the “send” button was as effortless as ever, to my disappointment.
+However, after scanning the applications resumes and cover letters it became quite clear that generic applications were alive and well.
+To my disappointment, hitting the “send” button was as effortless as ever.
+This left me with a slew of irrelevant resumes.

-If you’re an intern (or job seeker at any level) using indeed.com to post your resume and apply for jobs, here’s my list of what you need to know about applying for jobs and attracting hiring manager interest via indeed.com.
+If you’re an intern (or job seeker at any level) here’s what you need to know about applying for jobs and attracting hiring manager interest.

 Being relevant to the hiring manager is as simple as referencing your interest in the specific company and role (ie. “I am interested in x role at company”).
-Without indicating this to the hiring manager, they’ll assume you just applied on a whim as opposed to a candidate who actually wants the hiring manager’s exact job (much more appealing to a hiring manager).
+Without indicating this to hiring managers, they’ll assume you’re just shooting out tons of applications haphazardly.
+While this may be the case, you don’t want the hiring manager to know this.
+You want the hiring manager to feel as if you only applied to his or her exact job.
+By taking a targeted approach to your resume, you will be more appealing to the hiring manager.

 Since I was hiring a social media intern, one of the key requirements for the application process was that of links to the candidates’ social networks.
-I was surprised how few followed this simple set of instructions.
-Something as simple as including the requested links would have set a candidate apart immediately as someone who had attention to detail and the ability to follow instructions (2 very important qualities for intern candidates in general).
+I was surprised how few applicants followed this simple set of instructions.
+Something as simple as including the requested links would have set a candidate apart immediately.
+This is a great way to demonstrate attention to detail and the ability to follow instructions – both of which are two very important qualities for intern candidates.

 It’s a simple piece of advice, but extremely important.
-Do be sure to read the job description in full before applying and follow all instructions.
+Be sure to read the job description in full before applying and follow all instructions.
 Failure to do this could cost you the opportunity.

 What to include in your summary

 A strong intern resume summary, should indicate some level of interest in the specific field/industry/role as well as some level of qualification.
 Hiring managers understand that you probably aren’t yet fully qualified and are open to helping you get that first bit of experience.
 However, they need some indication of interest in what they have to offer.
-Otherwise, they risk hiring and training someone who will not be invested in flourishing in the specific opportunity available.
+Otherwise, they risk hiring and training someone who will not be invested in sticking around for the long term.